 One of the first projects I worked on at the beginning of 2016 was for the utterly beautiful In Clover, a bi-annual lifestyle magazine that focuses on food, fashion and travel.

-The magazine has a meaningful and inspiring content illustrated with breathtaking images that make you to thoroughly enjoy the pages.
+The magazine had a meaningful and inspiring content illustrated with breathtaking images that make you thoroughly enjoy the pages.
 A wonderful sight for the reader.

-When I received my copy of the book (I call it a book because 82 matt gorgeous pages can’t be called a magazine), I felt a familiar emotion, like when I was little girl waking up on Christmas day.
-I paused looking at the white tissue paper, the book came wrapped in, which allowed you to just see the front cover through for several seconds, only for S’ voice to break my trance by asking; Are you going to open it ?
-No not yet… I said.
+When I received my copy of the book (I call it a book because 82 matt gorgeous pages can’t be called a magazine), I felt a familiar emotion, like when I was a little girl waking up on Christmas day.
+I paused looking at the white tissue paper, the book came wrapped in, which allowed you to just see the front cover through for several seconds, only for S’ voice to break my trance by asking; Are you going to open it?
+No, not yet… I said.

 I just wanted to prolong that moment of happiness as long as I could.